aws/aws-cdk-rfcs/text/0064-asset-garbage-collection.md

 ### What are we launching today?

-The `cdk gc` command features, with support for garbage collection of orphaned s3 and ecr assets.
+The `cdk gc` command features, with support for garbage collection of unused S3 and ECR assets.

 ### Why should I use this feature?

-Currently orphaned assets are left in the s3 bucket or ecr repository and contribute additional cost for customers.
+Currently unused assets are left in the S3 bucket or ECR repository and contribute additional cost for customers.
 This feature provides a swift way to identify and delete unutilized assets.

-### How does the command identify orphaned assets?
+### How does the command identify unused assets?

-I have not settled on a plan, so feel free to suggest.
-My initial thoughts are that at deploy time, each CDK app needs only 2 "versions" of an asset, the "new" one to deploy, and the "old" one to replace.
-After a successful deployment, we no longer need the "old" assets, but if the deployment fails, we revert back to the "old" asset.
-I imagine we can implement some sort of tag on each asset at deploy time and update based on which are new and which are old.
-Then, `cdk gc` can run a lambda that removes all assets with the "old" tag.
+`cdk gc` will look at all the deployed, healthy stacks in the environment and trace the assets that are being referenced by these stacks.
+All assets that are not reached via tracing can be safely deleted.

 ## Internal FAQ